-You can also contact us to arrange a call with one of our team for further questions on the application.
-15 Minute slots are available while the fund is open.
+You can also arrange a call with one of our team to discuss your application.
+15-minute slots are available while the fund is open.
 Email creatives@youthmusic.org.uk to arrange this.

 You also can read some of our reflections on previous rounds, and tips for future applicants.